TomasHubelbauer/akai-apc-mini/README.md

 # Akai APCmini Launchpad

+> Headsup: Some of this stuff I've implemented in https://github.com/TomasHubelbauer/web-midi

 The launchpad sends a 40 byte payload over USB on each event.
 These payloads are MIDI messages.